ikuhamada/state-doc/manual.rst

 	Description:

-	Use this key word to print the density of states projected onto the atomic orbital.
+	Use this keyword to print the density of states projected onto the atomic orbital.
 The &PDOS...&END block should be added.

 ALDOS